 Anyone who has spent a few years in the gym, has probably searched for the best weight lifting program.
-They are probably familiar with various weight lifting programs such as ” German Volume Training “, “DoggCrapp ” , “High intensity Training “, “High Volume Training” , etc. You probably tried them and were assured that every one of them is a good program, but no better than the others.
+You are probably familiar with various weight lifting programs such as ” German Volume Training “, “DoggCrapp ” , “High intensity Training “, “High Volume Training” , etc. You probably even tried them and were assured that every one of them is a good program, but no better than the others.
 This is because some of the basic principles of training are completely unrelated to different training systems.
 How much you’ll get out of any weight lifting program is how much effort you are willing to put in.

 The question you ask in this situation is : how do I generally need to train ?